 Lydian’s major shareholders are the International Finance Corporation, part of the World Bank Group, and The European Bank for Reconstruction and Development.
 Both these entities provide influential in-country support and valuable advice to manage environmental, social and governance risks.

 Amulsar Project - Armenia

-The Amulsar project covers a region of high-sulphidation, epithermal-type gold mineralisation located in central Armenia and discovered by Lydian in 2006.
-It is an open pit heap leach project which is still open in all directions, including at depth, with all necessary infrastructure in place for mining activities such as roads, power, electricity and water.
-A bankable feasibility study was released in September 2012 and is in the process of being updated to incorporate new mine infrastructure layout changes to accommodate new found gold from the 2012 drill program with first gold pour now planned for late 2015 – early 2016.
+The Amulsar project covers a region of epithermal-type gold mineralisation located in Southern Armenia, a grassroot discovery in 2006.
+It is an open pit heap-leach project which is still open in all directions, including at depth, with all necessary infrastructure such as roads, power, electricity and water in close proximity for mining activities.
+A bankable feasibility study was released in September 2012 and is in the process of being updated to incorporate new mine infrastructure layout changes and trade off studies to accommodate a new heap leach location to the west of the pits, a closer waste dump location and a larger crushing capacity from day one.
+Construction is set to begin at the beginning of 2015 with first gold pour planned for late 2016.

 The licences are held 100% by Geoteam, an Armenian registered closed joint stock company.
 Geoteam CJSC is owned 100% by Lydian International Limited.